wbcmedia/wbcmedia.github.io/draft.md

 **_Norman_** : Oh, we've met alright fella.
 We've met alright.

+- Hildegaard sighs and rolls her eyes at the arrival of Norman

-**_Hildegaard_** : Zis is only Norman.
-Norman thinks he is a sorcerer.
+**_Hildegaard_** : Zis is Norman.
+Norman is a sorcerer.
 A harnesser of dark forces.
 A consort of the devil.
-A hexenmeister.
 He conjures light from thin air.
-In my day, we would have burned him for witchcraft.
+(IN A SEVERE TONE) In my day, ve would have burned him for vitchcraft.

 - Lord Naff suddenly recognises him